flatlandchurch/flatland-site-hugo/content/_index.md

       imgAlt: Kids running in an easter egg hunt.
 transform:
     title: Experience transformation.
-    subtitle: Flatland.
-Our name reflects our mission and our culture.
-We make the pathway to knowing God as flat and easy as possible.
-You'll also find that everyone is on level ground--we're all on this journey together--with Jesus as our Lord.
-If you want to move to the center of God's kingdom, there's something here for you.
+    subtitle: One of the things we say at Flatland all the time is "we love you right where you are, but we love you too much to leave you there."
+We're committed to seeing God transform your life as you move closer to the center of his Kingdom, and we have a number of key ways to help you do just that.
     cards:
     - url: /baptism
       title: Get baptized.